arangodb/velocypack/README.md

 This repository contains a C++ library for building, manipulating and serializing VPack data.
 It is the *reference implementation for the VelocyPack format*.
-The library is written in good old C++11 so it should compile on modern systems.
+The library is written in good old C++11 so it should compile on most systems.

 Specification